+This summary outlines how assessment of student learning outcomes (SLO’s) is organized and implemented at Johnson & Wales University.
 The university’s approach to managing outcomes and assessment has been faculty driven and supported by academic administration for more than a decade.
-The Deans Steering Committee on Outcomes Assessment (DSCOA) and Faculty Outcomes Assessment Committee (FOAC) work collaboratively to assure that improvements to outcomes and assessment are organized and ongoing.
+The University Outcomes Assessment Committee (UOAC) works to assure that improvements to outcomes and assessment are organized and ongoing.

 UOAC consists of faculty members from each school, college and campus at the university, as well as representatives from Institutional Research, Experiential Education & Career Services, Student Affairs and Library Services.
 The committee operates under the authority of the University Provost’s Office, functions according to an approved set of bylaws, and is chaired by the Director of Outcomes Assessment.
 Under UOAC is a permanent standing committee, the Academic Outcomes Assessment Standing Committee (AOASC) which focuses exclusively on academic program assessment.
 This standing committee also includes representation from each college, school and campus and is chaired by the Director of Outcomes Assessment and an elected faculty vice chair.
 This organizational structure has proven effective at streamlining communication, achieving institution-wide consistency in policy and practice and efficient targeting of resources to advance outcomes and assessment improvement initiatives.